ZopaPublic/ozone-dev-portal/docs/40-sandbox.md

 Contact email: openbanking-support@zopa.com

 We will also retain your contact details so that you can be informed in the event of any outages or changes to our API specification, as well as to contact you regarding any technical issues.
+We recommend using a team email address over an individual contact.

 #### Step 3: Import Environment Files and Collections To Postman
 3.1.
 Import Environment Files and Collections into Postman